 Before you apply to the WSU PharmD Program, we suggest that you attend a general information meeting.
-These sessions are designed to answer questions about the program and they are held on the first Tuesday of each month at 6:00 p.m. in the lower level of the Eugene Applebaum College of Pharmacy and Health Sciences Building.
+These sessions are designed to answer questions about the program and they are held on the first Tuesday of each month at 6 p.m.

 - 2.75 minimum cumulative undergraduate GPA as calculated by PharmCAS.